 Also, by nature, dogs are gulpers – once something is perceived as food its gulped down, not savored.
 A food’s aroma seems to be the major cue to eat or not eat something in dogs.
 Cats are considerably more delicate, choosy and discriminating eaters.

 That long explanation of mine is why it is can be next to impossible to get your cat to take oral medications.
 Its rooted in their genetics – both a psychological problem in the way their brain is wired and a physical problem due to their tasting structure.
 Perhaps you can find solace in that.

 Unfortunately, many medications veterinarians need to give to your cat are quite bitter.
-Antibiotics, methimazole/Tapazol ®, furosemide/Lasix ® and alkaloids are all extremely bitter.
+Antibiotics, methimazole (Tapazol®), furosemide (Lasix®) and the alkaloids that comprise many medications are all extremely bitter.
 If the tablet form is well coated and the proper size for your cat, you might get by giving it orally.
 But if it must be split, your cat is going to complain about the taste.
 Pediatric syrups use sweet to mask bitter.
 But as you know, cats can’t taste sweet.
-We humans face the same bitter medicine problem, but our mind overrules our basic nature to avoid the bitter or astringent. (ref) That is why children, not old enough to understand, fight taking medicines the most.
+We humans face the same bitter medicine problem, but our mind overrules our basic nature to avoid the bitter or astringent.
+That is why children, not old enough to understand, fight taking medicines the most.

 So What Are My Options ?